clesleycode/word2vec/word2vec.md

 ### 2.1 First Step

 The first step in a LSTM is to decide what information is going to be thrown away from the cell state.
 This decision is made by a <b>sigmoid layer</b> called the “forget gate layer.”
-It outputs a number between 00 and 11 for each number in the cell state, where A 1 represents disposal and a 0 means storage.
+It outputs a number between 00 and 11 for each number in the cell state, where a 1 represents disposal and a 0 means storage.

 In the context of natural language processing, the cell state would include the gender of the present subject, so that the correct pronouns can be used in the future.